Aeroluna/LunaCoopMod/README.md

 Is Disabling Cloud the most infurating spell to get hit by?
 Disabling Cloud and Consumption have been replaced with their Versus variants.
 Abathur Vipers are unaffected.

+- Increased Brutal AI cooldown of Brood Queen's Ensnare from 0 seconds to 5 seconds.
+- Buffed Spawn Broodling to allow targeting massive units (This only affects mind controlled Brood Queens).
+- Reworked Spawn Broodling casting AI.
+  - Will not be used on Normal difficulty and lower.
+  - Added a 30 second cooldown.
+  - Only targets units with less than 100 max hitpoints.

+Fun fact: Spawn Broodling was previously only casted on Siege Tanks.
+They explicitly target low health units because otherwise it would just be frustating getting your expensive units sniped without a counter.

 ## Raynor

 - Added Medivacs.